Cyber Incident Management

 - Immediately call the ITS Helpdesk, 706-583-2001 or 1-888-875-3697 (Toll free within Georgia).

 - Step away from the computer; do not touch it or take any other action until advised by TSS or Information Security & ePrivacy.

 - Do not attempt to login, or alter the compromised system or power it off.
 These actions will delete forensic evidence that may be critical to your incident.

-- From another computer, download the following file: Abuse Notification (04-21-2014) and USG INSTITUTION INFORMATION SECURITY INCIDENT REPORT and email the completed form to Infosec@usg.edu with details of the suspected exposure.
+- From another computer, download the following file: USG Institution Information Security Incident Report and email the completed form to Infosec@usg.edu with details of the suspected exposure.

 USG System Office (Athens & Atlanta)